maxim-saplin/ambilytics/README.md

 # Using Reports

-The reports (same ones) can be see in both Google Analytics Console (https://analytics.google.com/analytics/web/) and Firebase Console (https://console.firebase.google.com/).
+The reports can be seen in both Google Analytics Console (https://analytics.google.com/analytics/web/) and Firebase Console (https://console.firebase.google.com/).

 ## Ambilytics custom events